opensafely/documentation/docs/ehrql-new-tutorial-intro.md

 2. Run this command:

    ```
-   databuilder generate-dataset "1a_minimal_dataset_definition.py" --dummy-tables "example-data/minimal/" --output "outputs.csv"
+   opensafely run extract_1a_minimal_population
    ```
+3. The OpenSAFELY CLI now runs and should complete without error.
+   This command runs the appropriate *action* in the `project.yaml` file.
+   For this tutorial, we have already defined individual actions in the `project.yaml` for each example, for convenience.
-3. You should see Data Builder run without error and find the `outputs.csv` file in the `ehrql-tutorial-examples` directory that you were working in.
+4. You should be able to find the relevant output file in the `ehrql-tutorial-examples` directory that you were working in.
+   The filename of the output is also specified in the `project.yaml`.

 !!! tip

     In general, the command to run a dataset defintion looks like:

     ```
-    databuilder generate-dataset "IDENTIFIER_DATASOURCENAME_dataset_definition.py --dummy-tables "example-data/DATASOURCENAME/" --output "outputs.csv"
+    opensafely run extract_IDENTIFIER_DATASOURCENAME_population
     ```

-    You need to substitute `DATASOURCENAME` with the appropriate dataset name, and `IDENTIFIER_DATASOURCENAME_dataset_definition.py` to match the specific dataset definition that you want to run.
+    You need to substitute `IDENTIFIER` with the appopriate dataset definition identifier and `DATASOURCENAME` with the appropriate data source name.

-!!! tip

-    The output in this example is called `outputs.csv`, but you can choose any valid filename.